-- 15.2 The student must submit two loose bound copies of the written thesis (or one for each Examiner where there are more than two Examiners) to the appropriate School Office for examination. - 15.3 - (a) Except with permission from the CRDB the thesis must be presented in English.
-Where the thesis is presented in a language other than English, a summary in English shall be included comprising up to 4,000 words.

-- (b) An abstract comprising no more than 500 words must be bound into the thesis which shall provide a synopsis of the thesis, the nature and scope of the work and the original contribution to knowledge. - (c) A loose copy of the abstract must be submitted with the thesis which includes the name of the author, the degree for which the thesis is submitted and the title of the thesis as a heading. - (d) Where the work has been part of a collaborative group project, the thesis must clearly indicate the student's individual contribution and the extent of the collaboration.
-Students must complete the relevant declaratory statement to confirm that the work is their own or partly collaborative. - (e) Theses must be submitted in A4 format except with the permission of the CRDB. - (f) Theses must be presented in a permanent and legible form in either typescript or print.
-The size and character in the main text shall not be less than 2mm for capitals and 1.5mm for x-height (i.e. the height of lower case x). - (g) The thesis must be printed on the recto side of the page only; the paper must be white and within the 70g/m2 to 100g/m2 range. - (h) Where the use of coloured maps, diagrams or other illustrative material is integral to the comprehension of the argument, these must be reproduced in colour in the thesis. - (i) The margin at the left hand binding edge of the page must be not less than 40mm; other margins must be not less than 15mm. - (j) Double or one-and-a-half spacing must be used in the typescript except for indented quotations or footnotes where single spacing may be used. - (k) Pages must be numbered consecutively through the main text including photographs and/or diagrams included as whole pages. - (I) The main title page must provide the following information: - a.
+- (a) Except with permission from the CRDB the thesis must be presented in English.
+Where the thesis is presented in a language other than English, a summary in English shall be included comprising up to 4,000 words. - (b) An abstract comprising no more than 500 words must be provided at the beginning of the thesis.
+This shall provide a synopsis of the thesis, the nature and scope of the work and the original contribution to knowledge. - (c) Where the work has been part of a collaborative group project, the thesis must clearly indicate the student's individual contribution and the extent of the collaboration.
+Students must complete the relevant declaratory statement to confirm that the work is their own or partly collaborative. - (d) Theses must be submitted in A4 format except with the permission of the CRDB. - (e) Theses must be presented in a legible form.
+The size and character in the main text shall not be less than 2mm for capitals and 1.5mm for x height (i.e. the height of lower case x). - (f) Where the use of coloured maps, diagrams or other illustrative material is integral to the comprehension of the argument, these must be reproduced in colour in the thesis. - (g) Double or one-and-a-half spacing must be used except for indented quotations or footnotes where single spacing may be used. - (h) Pages must be numbered consecutively through the main text including photographs and/or diagrams included as whole pages. - (i) The main title page must provide the following information: - a.
 The full title of the thesis - b.
 The full name of the author - c.
 The award for which the thesis is submitted - d.
 The collaborating establishment (if any) - e.
 The name of the student's School and College - f.
 The month and year of submission